Mathematics for all also means that everybody should be able to access the Mathematikum and the experiments.

 The majority of rooms in the Mathematikum are fully accessible.
 The only exception is one smaller room on the ground floor that has five steps with a handrail.
 Disabled toilets are on the ground floor of the exhibition area.

 There are seven steps at the entrance of the exhibition which you can go up using a lift.
 The lift's capacity is 225 kg.
 The platform is 100 x 75 cm.
-There is a fitting wheelchair available if your's is too big.
+We can provide a compatible wheelchair if yours doesn't fit.